fluent/fluent-plugin-kafka/README.md

 - required_acks - default: -1 - The number of acks required per request.
 If you need flush performance, set lower value, e.g. 1, 2.
 - ack_timeout - default: nil - How long the producer waits for acks.
 The unit is seconds.
 - compression_codec - default: nil - The codec the producer uses to compress messages.
+- max_buffer_size - default: ruby-kafka default (1000) - The number of messages allowed in the buffer.
+- max_buffer_bytesize - default: ruby-kafka default (10_000_000) - The maximum size of the buffer in bytes.

 See also [Kafka::Client](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Client) for more detailed documentation about ruby-kafka.